 Alison Lumsden is a graduate of the Universities of Aberdeen (MA Hons) and Edinburgh (PhD).
 She worked for Aberdeen University as AHRB research fellow for the Edinburgh Edition of the Waverley Novels before taking up her appointment as lecturer.
 She was appointed to senior lecturer in 2006 and to a chair in 2012.
 She is now a General Editor of the Edinburgh Edition and the lead editor for an edition of Walter Scott's poetry.
 She is also co-director of the University of Aberdeen's Walter Scott Research Centre, which exists to promote all aspects of research on Walter Scott.
 She has published extensively on Walter Scott and on other aspects of Scottish literature, including Nan Shepherd and Lewis Grassic Gibbon.
-She is President of the Association for Scottish Literary Studies and Honorary Librarian of Scott's library at Abbotsford.
+She was President of the Association for Scottish Literary Studies from 2015 - 19 and is currently Honorary Librarian of Scott's library at Abbotsford.
 In 2010 she was awarded grants from the British Academy and from the Carnegie Trust for the Universities of Scotland to begin work on a scholarly edition of Walter Scott's Poetry.
 The preliminary stages of this project are now complete and the main stage of this project underway.
-The first volume will appear in 2018.
+The first volume, Marmion, appeared in 2018.

 Alison Lumsden's main research interests are Walter Scott, nineteenth-century Scottish fiction, Scottish women's writing and textual editing.
 She has published on Walter Scott, Robert Louis Stevenson, Alasdair Gray, Nan Shepherd, Robert Burns and Lewis Grassic Gibbon and is co-editor of Contemporary Scottish Women Writers (2000).
 She is also co-editor of Scott's The Pirate (2001), The Heart of Mid-Lothian (2004), Reliquiae Trotcosienses (2004), Woodstock (2009) and editor of Peveril of the Peak (2007) for the Edinburgh Edition.
 In 2010 she published a monograph entitled Walter Scott and the Limits of Language, which draws on her experiences of editing Scott to explore the creative potential generated by a concern with language that runs throughout his work.
 She is currently the principal investigator for a scholarly edition of Scott's poetry.
 Alison Lumsden is happy to supervise PhD theses on all aspects of nineteenth century Scottish writing, Scottish women's writing and textual editing.
 She particularly welcomes proposals on Walter Scott, James Hogg and Robert Louis Stevenson and is eager to supervise theses that draw on Aberdeen's outstanding collections of rare material in the Bernard C. Lloyd Walter Scott Collection.